brendengerber/strapi-for-dokku-custom/README.md

 3. Strapi headless CMS for content management.
 4. Custom script run with a cron job to automatically save backups for 30 days in an Amazon s3 bucket.

-## **Acknowledgement**
-Thank you to my wife [Thu Smiley](https://github.com/thusmiley) for creating the awesome React Frontend to display my photographs so beautifuly.